dxAdam/Compilers/code_gen/readme.txt

 Program: codegen
-    Generates x86 assembly code from the parse tree generated in syntax analysis.
+    Generates MIPS assembly code from the parse tree generated in syntax analysis.
 Codegen runs our parser from syntax analysis modified to be a function that returns a parse tree.